 Missed out on all the 2020 esports action?
 Visit the official W Series YouTube channel to watch all 10 rounds.

-Unlike many other sim racing initiatives, the W Series Esports League will be contested by women only, and all 18 drivers who have qualified to race in the on-track W Series in 2020 as well as special guests took part.
+Unlike many other sim racing initiatives, the W Series Esports League was contested by women only, and all 18 drivers who qualified to race in the on-track W Series in 2020 as well as special guests took part.

 The W Series Esports League races was run on 10 of the greatest circuits in the world.